SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Important: The ISO language code and the language name itself cannot be changed, once a new language has been initially saved.
 So choose them wisely.
 And last but not least be careful, if you ever want to edit the translation files directly using a text editor.
 This editor must be able to handle multibyte files, since the tranlation files are stored in an UTF-16 format.

+# Controller Layouts

+Simulator Controller allows you to use any type of USB controller (normally Button Boxes or the controls on your steering wheel) to control the vast functionality of the different plugins.
+In addition to standard USB controller, Simulator Controller also provides a special plugin for the famous Stream Deck controller.
+The layout (type and number of controls, arrangement of controls, etc.) for all type of controller are described using special configuration files, which are documented below.
+But no worry, you will normally use a graphical tool, the Controller Layout Editor, to create and edit those configuration files.

-# Button Box Layouts
+## Button Box Layouts

-Beginning with Release 2.5 it is possible to define Button Box layouts using a structured configuration file.
-Below you find a sample definition for information, but no worries, a graphical editor is available to handle this file.
+Below you find a sample definition for the Button Box configuration file: file.

 	[Controls]
 	Switch=2WayToggle;%kButtonBoxImagesDirectory%Photorealistic\Toggle Switch.png;54 x 85